Translators to Higher Order Mean Curvature Flows in $\mathbb R^n\times\mathbb R$ and $\mathbb H^n\times\mathbb R$: Introduction

 \section{Introduction}

-Extrinsic flows of hypersurfaces in Riemannian manifolds is a most prominent topic in submanifold theory.
+Extrinsic geometric flows of hypersurfaces in Riemannian manifolds is a most prominent topic in submanifold theory.
 Such a flow is generated by a hypersurface moving in the direction of its normal vector with speed given by a smooth symmetric function of its principal curvatures.
-When this movement constitutes a continuous translation in a fixed direction, this hypersurface is called a \emph{translating soliton} (or simply a \emph{translator}) to the flow.
+When this movement constitutes a continuous translation in a fixed direction, such a hypersurface is called a \emph{translator} to the flow.
 The mean curvature flow (MCF, for short), that is, the extrinsic flow determined by the mean curvature function, is certainly the most studied extrinsic flow.
-Indeed, there is a vast literature on MCF in Euclidean space and, in particular, on translators to MCF.
+Indeed, there is a vast literature on MCF in Euclidean spaces and, in particular, on translators to MCF.
 In this context, it is well known that translators appear naturally as type II singularities (cf. \cite{huisken-sinestrari}).

-The rotationally symmetric translators to MCF in Euclidian space $\R^{n+1}=\R^n\times\R$ are completely classified.
-They constitute the entire graph obtained by Altschuler and Wu \cite{altschuler-wu} known as the \emph{bowl soliton}, and the one-parameter family of annuli obtained by Clutterbuck, Schn\"urer, and Schulze \cite{schulzeetal} known as \emph{translating catenoids}.
-(See \cite[Section 13.1]{andrewsetal} and the references therein for a detailed account on translators to MCF in Euclidean space.)
+The rotationally symmetric translators to MCF in Euclidean space $\R^{n+1}=\R^n\times\R$ are completely classified.
+They constitute the entire graph obtained by Altschuler and Wu~\cite{altschuler-wu} known as the \emph{bowl soliton} or \emph{translating paraboloid}, and the one-parameter family of annuli obtained by Clutterbuck, Schn\"urer, and Schulze~\cite{schulzeetal} known as \emph{translating catenoids} (see~\cite[Section 13.1]{andrewsetal} and the references therein for a detailed account on translators to MCF in Euclidean spaces).